Carbon Steel Square Bar for Ship Parts Chinese Standard Q235

 Steel I beam bar IPE has a reduced capacity in the transverse direction, and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.

-- Q: How do you use a steel square to measure the height of a door opening?
+- Q: How do you use a steel square to lay out a irregular polygon shape?

-- Q: How do you use a steel square to draw perpendicular lines?
+- Q: How do you check the accuracy of a steel square?

 Send your message to us